capeswords/capeswords.github.io/_pages/events.md

 * **Monday 10th September 2018**
 * **Monday 3rd December 2018**

-### Quarterly Workshop
+### Quarterly Workshop and Tournament

+The next workshop is on: **Saturday 6th October**

-A Sword and Buckler workshop by Marius Titus and tournament will be happening on the afternoon of **Saturday 6th October**.
+The workshop will be on Sword and Buckler that will be presented by Marius Titus.
+This will be followed by a HEMA tournament.
 All are welcome to join us.
 We will be hosting this at the [2nd Plumstead Sea Scouts hall](https://goo.gl/maps/RvEz7Fo3J2F2).
 Please contact David Wagenfeld to book your spot!

 Cost is: **R50**